+51 984 673 124 | +51 984 652 232 | [email protected]

 Daily Departures; Upon your request and Availability spaces.

 2,400 pp (2 person group)

 1,980 pp (3-4 person group)

 1,290 pp (7-8 person group)

-NOTE.- If you interest is walking this tour in a small group and you still would like to join 2 or 4 person to make lower costs, please let us know, so we can try to find other people, contact at: [email protected]
+NOTE.- If you interest is walking this tour in a small group and you would like to join it and make lower costs, please let us know, so we can try to find other people, contact at: [email protected]

 Inca Trail & Salkantay Trek 7D/6N Private Service DAILY DEPARTURES !

 Due to this trek combine with classic Inca Trail, Permits are required to book 4-5 months in hight season ( May to November ) in advance, for low season ( December to April ) 2 to 1 month in advance:

 It is important to be in good physical condition to make this moderate rated but truly rewarding trek.
 If you want to visit a number of stunning Inca sites linked by a beautiful stone pathway built in the midst of the most incredible scenery in rising altitudes.
 A good mix of culture, nature, archaeology and scenic beauty. ..then this is for you!
 Book early, Get in shape, Get good boots and have fun... !